habi/EAWAG-manuscript/manuscript.md

 A large collection of cichlids from Lake Victoria in Africa spanning a size range of 6 to 20 cm was nondestructively imaged using micro-computed tomography.
 We describe our method to efficiently obtain three-dimensional tomographic data sets of the oral and pharyngeal jaws and the whole skull of these fishes for accurately describing their morphology.
-The tomographic data we acquired (9.5 TB projection images) was reconstructed into 1.4 TB of three-dimensional images used for extracting the relevant features of interest.
+The tomographic data we acquired (9.5 TB projection images) were reconstructed into 1.4 TB of three-dimensional images used for extracting the relevant features of interest.
-Herein we present our method and an outlook on analyzing the acquired data; a morphological description of the oral and pharyngeal jaws of the fishes, a principal component analysis of landmark features on the fish skulls and a robust method to automatically extract the otoliths of the fishes from the tomographic data.
+Herein we present our method and an outlook on analyzing the acquired data; a morphological description of the oral and pharyngeal jaws of the fishes, a three-dimensional geometric morphometrics analysis of landmark features on the fish skulls, and a robust method to automatically extract the otoliths of the fishes from the tomographic data.

 ## Introduction {.page_break_before}

 ### History

-Cichlid fish in African lakes are a powerful model systems in speciation and adaptive evolutionary radiation research [@doi:10.1038/nrg1316; @doi:10.1098/rspb.2006.3539].
+Cichlid fish in African lakes are powerful model systems in speciation and adaptive evolutionary radiation research [@doi:10.1038/nrg1316; @doi:10.1098/rspb.2006.3539].
-The functional decoupling of their oral and pharyngeal jaws is hypothesized to be a factor in making cichlids unusually versatile in their feeding and making it possible for making them able to adapt to a wide range of environmental factors [@doi:10.2307/2412950].
+The functional decoupling of their oral and pharyngeal jaws is hypothesized to be a factor in making cichlids unusually versatile in their feeding and allowing them the ability to adapt to a wide range of environmental factors [@doi:10.2307/2412950].
-The hypothesis is that the fusion of the lower pharyngeal jaws makes them powerful food processing tools, and this in turn releases the oral jaws from functional constraint.
+The hypothesis is that the fusion of the lower pharyngeal jaws makes that jaw system a powerful food processing tool, in turn releasing the oral jaws from functional constraint.
 The oral jaws no longer need to process prey and can therefore specialize on prey capture.

-The group of Ole Seehausen has studied the evolutionary diversification of cichlid fish radiations in Lake Victoria in Africa since a long time [@doi:10.1098/rspb.2006.3539; @doi:10.1111/nph.13450].
+There have been many studies on the evolutionary diversification of cichlid fish radiations in Lake Victoria in Africa and it remains a complex system in need of further study [@doi:10.1098/rspb.2006.3539; @doi:10.1111/nph.13450].
 We aim to to better understand the functional anatomy of the skulls and jaws in these fishes in order to test the functional decoupling and other hypotheses about what may facilitate exceptionally high rates of morphological evolution.

 The collection of cichlid fish available is extremely valuable, hence a nondestructive imaging method is paramount for studying these samples.
-Since micro–computed tomography can be regarded as nondestructive method for biological samples, it is a very well suited method for investigating the oral and pharyngeal jaws as well as the skull features of the fishes presented in this study.
+Since micro–computed tomography can be regarded as nondestructive method for biological samples, it is a very well suited method for investigating the oral and pharyngeal jaws as well as the skull features of the fishes presented in this study [@Ford2023].

-[TODO]: # (Add a bit on the backstory of those cichlids, and maybe publications relating to the corpus of fishes)

 ### Micro-computed tomography

 X-ray microtomography is a valuable tool to gain insights into the inner structure of very diverse samples, namely for specimens related to research done in the biomedical sciences.
-Microtomographic imaging has been employed as a method of choice to nondestructively assess the morphology of different kind of fishes, large and small.
+Microtomographic imaging has been employed as a method of choice to nondestructively assess the morphology of different kind of fishes, large and smal [@Ford2023]..
-For a small overview of analyses which are possible with X-ray microtomographic imaging in relation to fish biology and morphology, see prior work of the authors of this manuscript [@doi:10.1371/journal.pone.0228333; @doi:10.1093/iob/obac022] or other authors [@https://osf.io/ecmz4]^[For which David made a tomographic scan of an adult zebrafish in 2016.].
+For a small overview of analyses which are possible with X-ray microtomographic imaging in relation to fish biology and morphology, see prior work of the authors of this manuscript [@doi:10.1371/journal.pone.0228333; @doi:10.1093/iob/obac022; @Ford2023] or other authors [@https://osf.io/ecmz4].

 Depending on the structures of interest, biomedical samples are often tomographically scanned after the tissue/sample has been stained with a contrast agent, most often employing contrast agents containing heavy metals.
 Since the structures of interest for the two studies we touch upon in this manuscript (cichlid teeth and skulls) display large enough contrast to the surrounding tissue we did not stain our samples prior to the tomographic imaging presented here.

-[TODO]: # (Mention the `fishguy` some more? [@https://www.washington.edu/storycentral/story/uw-professor-is-digitizing-every-fish-species-in-the-world].)

 ## Materials, Methods and Results {.page_break_before}